cdlate/resume/index.md

 ## Personal Experience ##

 ### 2007 - Now ###
-Keep studying new languages, picking up IT related skills, and playing around with .net vNext.
+Keep studying new languages, picking up IT related skills, and playing with .net vNext.

-### 2007 ###
-Successfully passed my computational physics exam with an implementation of the Monte Carlo method in Fortran.

 ### 2005 ###
 Successfully developed a video surveillance software in C++ with motion detection and able to handle up to 16 cameras as my final exam project at high school.